tjmahr/dissertation/docs/22-referent-selection.md

 possibility of an overall advantage for nonwords over real words.

+The results are consistent however with a novelty bias in reference selection [@Horst2011].

+Children hit ceiling performanceo on this task.

 <!-- For this task, I will model how the looks to the familiar image differ -->
 <!-- in each condition (real words, mispronunciations, nonwords) and how the -->